pagkly/Zed/Investopedia4/What Chief Operating Officers Do.md

 ## Types of Chief Operating Officers (COOs)

 Every company is different and in a different stage of growth.
-A new company will have very different needs than a company that has been around for 100 years and has a large market share of its industry.
+A new company [[Will|will]] have very different needs than a company that has been around for 100 years and has a large market share of its industry.
 Depending on the company, its needs, the stage of its cycle, and the characteristics of the specific company, it will require a specific type of COO to help it realize its goals.

 There are generally seven types of COOs: